DISEASE TREATMENT

 Medicated Foods

-Warning about Commercial Medications
+Warning About Commercial Medications

 Being Prepared for Disease

-Procedure to Treat Ailing Fish
+Procedure for Treating Ailing Fish

 Specific Diseases that Affect Tropical Freshwater Fish